lindyloutama/programming_fundamentals_001/docs/TASKS.md

 console.log(fullName);
 ```
+    A: error - fullName variable result has only been returned locally not globally.
+Therefore it cannot return the result of the function.

 13. If you wanted to see what dependencies were required in this project, where would you to to look for a list?

+    A: package.JSON file

 14. When you install dependencies, what directory is created?

+    A: node_modules

 15. How can you write comments in your code?

+    A: By using // before the start of each line.